rwym/pieces.vim/README.md

 Vim color scheme.
 White text on a black background.
 No syntax highlighting.

 I don't like extravagant and useless things, so I removed the code highlighting.
-As for why I used purple to mark strings, numbers, and why the name of this theme is pieces. because of Puella Magi Madoka Magica.
+As for why I used purple to mark strings, numbers, and why the name of this theme is pieces.
+Because of Puella Magi Madoka Magica.

 ## Installation